• Skip to primary navigation

 • Further, you have to demonstrate that the breach in care led to the infant’s death.
 The defendant may be one or more caregivers or maybe an institution as a whole, such as a hospital.

-Compensation From an Infant Wrongful Death Lawsuit
+How Much Compensation Can Parents Get From an Infant Wrongful Death Lawsuit?

-If you have a good case and an experienced lawyer, you stand a chance of gaining compensation.
-This can include economic and non-economic damages.
-For instance, you may be awarded compensation to cover actual costs like medical bills and lost wages if you cannot return to work.
+Compensation can include economic and non-economic damages.
+For instance, you may be compensated for medical bills and lost wages if you cannot return to work immediately.

 You may also get compensation to cover less tangible factors such as emotional pain and suffering for you and physical distress for your infant.

-In many infant wrongful death lawsuits, punitive damages are the costs the defendant is expected to pay as a penalty.
 This is a punishment and also serves as a deterrent.
 Bringing medical caregivers to justice and punishing them monetarily pushes the entire industry to be more diligent in their medical duties.

 Amounts awarded, often by a jury, can vary widely, with amounts ranging upward as much as millions of dollars.